tnichols217/notes/APBiology/4/Notes/BILL/4 - Unit Summary.md

 5. Be able to discuss the principles of osmosis and diffusion in plant and animal cells.
 	- Flows from high to low concentration (of water)
 6. Be able to explain the difference between active and passive transport.
-	- Passive is with gradient, active is against and uses a pr
+	- Passive is with gradient, active is against and uses a protein and energy
 7. Be able to discuss and give examples of endocytosis and exocytosis in cells.
+	-

 # Essential Questions: